quantum93/Week6Friday/README.md

 2. run command at terminal (npm install)
 3. run command at terminal (npm run start)
 4. recommend Google Chrome for web browser.
-5. some version of OSX may raise errors with a missing libpng dependency (brew install libpng)

 ## Known Bugs
 * No known bugs at this time.